M4anuel/M4anuel/README.md

 # 💫 About Me:
-📈 BSc Computer Science student, minor in mathematics, psychology and business informatics 💻Fullstack dev Theology Faculty at the University of Bern 👨‍🏫teaching assistant in programming for natural sciences at the University of Bern 🏐 avid volleyball enjoyer and 🎮 occasional gamer
+📈 BSc Computer Science student, minor in mathematics, psychology and business informatics</br>
+💻Fullstack dev Theology Faculty at the University of Bern</br>
+👨‍🏫teaching assistant in programming for natural sciences at the University of Bern</br>
+🏐 avid volleyball enjoyer and 🎮 occasional gamer</br>

 ## 🌐 Socials: